Biomedical Sciences (Biochemistry) BSc

 About the Course

-The modern biomedical scientist needs to be familiar with a wide range of subject disciplines.
-This is why our Biomedical Sciences degree provides all students with a sound grounding in compulsory subject areas.
+The modern biomedical scientist needs to be familiar with a wide range of subject discipline's and Brunel’s Biomedical Sciences degrees provide students with a sound grounding in all the ket subject areas.

 The aim of the BSc Biomedical Sciences (Biochemistry) course is to emphasise the role of various biochemical pathways in normal metabolism, and also how these pathways may be altered during specific human diseases.